sirdelta/cts/README.md

 ```
 Show the current version of the program.

-For more details about default input value, see the help menu option in command line (option `–h`).
+For more details about default input value, see the help menu option in command line (`–h` option).